TheNextStepDesign/Arogyati/README.md

 # Arogyati

-Arogyati clinic is a Physiotherapy Center and Psychological Counselling.
+Arogyati Clinic is a Physiotherapy Center and Psychological Counselling.

 ## Features